mar-vic/naufip-web/content/articles/activities/seventh_workshop_report.md

 type: workshop report
 Date: 2022-11-25
 slug: seventh_workshop_report
 summary: Our seventh workshop took place on friday 11.
 11. 2022.
-The topic was centered around the relationship between society and nature, touching upon socio-politic as well as environemntal issues. read our short report from the event.
+The topic was centered around the relationship between society and nature, touching upon socio-politic as well as environemntal issues.
+Read our short report from the event.
 lang: en
 gallery: {photo}siedmy_workshop
 image: {photo}teasers/siedmy_workshop.png